 By day, you'll see a mix of Downtown workers and tourists strolling the area.
 Sadly, the local parks are mainly inhabited by homeless people.
 Pioneer Square has a well-known nightlife scene, but these days it's a much-derided one, thanks to the meat-market vibe of many of the clubs.
 If you want classier venues, you'll be smart to head north up First Avenue to Belltown or to select spots on Capitol Hill.

 When Seattleites speak of Pioneer Square, they usually speak of the love they have for certain neighborhood spots—the original Grand Central Bakery in the historic Grand Central Arcade, Zeitgeist coffeehouse, a beloved art gallery, a friend's loft apartment, a great store—than the love they have for the neighborhood as a whole.
-(Indeed the major store on that list would have been Elliott Bay Bookstore, which moved to its new home on Capitol Hill in 2010.)
 Pioneer Square is always worth a visit, but reactions do vary.
-Anyone seriously interested in doing the gallery circuit will be thrilled.
-Anyone looking for a vibrant, picture-perfect historic district that invites hours of contented strolling will be underwhelmed.
+Anyone seriously interested in doing the gallery circuit will be impressed and foodies will find a few buzzworthy options.
+And the recently renovated Smith Tower, once the tallest building on the West Coast, beckons with an observation deck and a speakeasy on the 35th floor.
+That said, those looking for a vibrant, picture-perfect historic district that invites hours of contented strolling will be underwhelmed.

 Pioneer Square is a gateway of sorts to the stadium district, which segues into SoDo (South of Downtown).
 First comes CenturyLink Field, where the Seahawks and the Sounders play.
 Directly south of that is Safeco Field, where the Mariners play.
 There's not much to see in this industrial area, but if you're a sports fan you can easily make a run from Pioneer Square to one of the stadiums' pro shops.
 There are also a few good brewpubs close to the stadiums.